chunpu/min-log/readme.md

-`info` | Normal info user should care like login or logout `warn` | Some waring user should care like cookie expired `error` | Some serious error user should care like server return error
+`info` | Normal info user should care like login or logout `warn` | Some waring user should care like cookie expired `error` | Some serious error user should care like server return error `fatal` | Some fatal error which will crash the program

 ### Outputer